colmdoyle/colmdoyle.github.io/content/posts/2021/05/2021-05-25---home-video-setup.md

 	<figcaption><a href="https://www.elgato.com/en/key-light">Stream Deck Mobile</a></figcaption>
 </figure>

 - [Stream Deck Mobile](https://www.elgato.com/en/stream-deck-mobile) ($25 per year): I had an old iPad Mini that wasn't doing anything else, so I purchased Stream Deck Mobile and stuck it on a stand.
 It's definitely helpful as you can configure it to control just about anything from Zoom to your lights, to playing random noises in meetings.
+If you don't have a spare iPad or iDevice lying around, you can also buy a [physical Stream Deck](https://www.elgato.com/en/stream-deck ) for a significantly higher cost from Elgato.
 - [Elgato Green Screen](https://www.elgato.com/en/green-screen) ($160): I really only pull this out for videos where I'll do a bunch of post-production, but it's a helpful tool, especially if you can't really otherwise control your background due to space constraints etc. The screen shot in the "Reincubate Camo" section above involved the green screen.
 - [Jarvis Hardwood Standing Desk](https://www.fully.com/standing-desks/jarvis/jarvis-hardwood-standing-desk.html) (starts at $1139): You're going to need somewhere to put all this stuff obviously, and I put mine on a Jarvis hardwood desk.
 It's adjustable over a wide range and is big enough to hold everything comfortably.